abitofhelp/pipelib_ada/docs/ARCHITECTURE.md

 5. **Handle errors explicitly** - Result types over exceptions
 6. **Design for concurrency** - Thread-safe by design

-For formal specifications, see the [Software Design Document](SOFTWARE_DESIGN_DOCUMENT.md).
-For API details, see the source code contracts.
+For formal requirements, see the [Software Requirements Specification](SOFTWARE_REQUIREMENTS_SPECIFICATION.md).
+For testing guidance and strategies, see the [Testing Guide](TESTING_GUIDE.md).